Pink Hot Chocolate

 Divide evenly among 2 glasses and add any garnishes.

-- Refrigerator: Once cooled, place in an airtight container for 3-4 days.
+- Refrigerator: Once cooled, place in an airtight container, like a mason jar, for 3-4 days.

 - Freezer: Once fully cooled you can freeze for up to 1 month.
 You will want to fully thaw before rewarming.